Implications of gauge freedom for nonrelativistic quantum electrodynamics: Time-dependent interactions and adiabatic switching

-These points are demonstrated directly in Ref.~\cite{stokes_ultrastrong_2019}, which considers the concrete setup of a dipole uniformly moving in and out of a Gaussian cavity mode, as depicted in Fig.~\ref{pic2}.
+These points are demonstrated directly in Ref.~\cite{stokes_ultrastrong_2021}, which considers the concrete setup of a dipole uniformly moving in and out of a Gaussian cavity mode, as depicted in Fig.~\ref{pic2}.
 This situation can be modelled using a Gaussian envelope $\mu(t)$.
 In addition to the non-equivalent models $H_\alpha(t)$, a more complete description ${\tilde H}_\alpha(t)$ is provided by retaining an explicit model for the control system, which in this example is the centre-of-mass motion of the dipole.
 Unlike the $H_\alpha(t)$ the more complete descriptions ${\tilde H}_\alpha(t)$ are equivalent to each other for different $\alpha$.
-The value of $\alpha$ such that ${\tilde H}_\alpha(t)=H_\alpha(t)$ is then the correct value to choose when describing the experiment using the simpler model $H_\alpha(t)$.
-Thus, the procedure of using a time-dependent coupling $\eta\mu(t)$ can be viewed as an approximation of a more complete description.
-The value of $\alpha$ for which ${\tilde H}_\alpha(t)=H_\alpha(t)$ gives the correct prediction $N_\alpha(t)$ of photons left in the cavity at the end of the protocol, i.e., after the interaction has ceased (the dipole has fully passed through the cavity).
+In this way, the procedure of using a time-dependent coupling $\eta\mu(t)$ can be viewed as an approximation.
+The value of $\alpha$ such that ${\tilde H}_\alpha(t)=H_\alpha(t)$ is then the correct value to choose when describing the experiment using the result of this approximation, $H_\alpha(t)$.

-It is shown in Ref. \cite{stokes_ultrastrong_2019} that if there exists a value $\alpha$ for which ${\tilde H}_\alpha(t)=H_\alpha(t)$, then the value depends strongly on the experimental protocol.
-The prediction $N_\alpha(t)$ obtained using $H_\alpha(t)$ is correct if and only if the dipole moment is aligned with the mode polarisation and these vectors make an angle $\theta$ with the direction of the centre-of-mass motion, such that $\cos^2\theta=\alpha$.
+It is shown in Ref. \cite{stokes_ultrastrong_2021} that if there exists a value $\alpha$ for which ${\tilde H}_\alpha(t)=H_\alpha(t)$, then the value depends strongly on the experimental protocol.
+The prediction $N_\alpha(t)$ obtained using $H_\alpha(t)$ is correct if and only if the dipole moment is aligned with the mode polarisation and these vectors make an angle $\theta$ with the direction of the centre-of-mass motion such that $\cos^2\theta=\alpha$.
 The result clearly demonstrates that in general, which prediction $N_\alpha(t)$ is the correct ({\em relevant}) one, depends strongly on the experimental context.
 It is certainly not the case that $N_0(t)$ is always the correct prediction.
-The result further illustrates why there are indeed gauge-ambiguities.
-In order to find which of the predictions $N_\alpha(t)$ may be relevant for describing a concrete setup and experimental protocol, Ref. \cite{stokes_ultrastrong_2019} resorts to invoking an explicit model of the control system.
+The result further illustrates why there are indeed gauge ambiguities.
+In order to find which of the predictions $N_\alpha(t)$ may be relevant for describing a concrete setup and experimental protocol, Ref. \cite{stokes_ultrastrong_2021} resorts to invoking an explicit model of the control system.
 The result obtained could not be anticipated without such a description, and yet such descriptions are only available in the simplest of cases whereby the control system accommodates tractable modelling.